-AR3T Technology Development proposals will be evaluated on the basis of scientific merit, the potential impact and significance in the field of Regenerative Rehabilitation, and the potential to develop a novel technology that addresses the needs of the regenerative rehabilitation research community.
+Grant proposals will be evaluated on the basis of (1) scientific merit, (2) the potential impact and significance, and (3) the potential to leverage future funding.
+Priority will be given to multidisciplinary proposals including more than one Principal Investigator.
 We will follow modified NIH R03 review criteria including:

-- Significance: Does the project address an important problem or a critical barrier to progress in the field of Regenerative Rehabilitation?
-If the aims of the project are achieved, how will scientific knowledge, technical capability, and/or clinical practice be improved for regenerative rehabilitation researchers?
-How will successful completion of the aims change the concepts, methods, technologies, treatments, services, or preventative interventions in Regenerative Rehabilitation?
+- Significance: Does the project address an important problem or a critical barrier to progress in the field of neuromodulation and Regenerative Rehabilitation?
+If the aims of the project are achieved, how will scientific knowledge, technical capability, and/or clinical practice be improved for medical rehabilitation researchers?
+How will successful completion of the aims change the concepts, methods, technologies, treatments, services, or preventative interventions in rehabilitation?

 - Approach: Is the proposed development plan well-designed and likely to meet the stated objectives and lead to the anticipated results?
-Based on the scientific merit of the proposal and the viability of the plan, is it likely that successful completion of the study will result in technology that will be useful to the greater regenerative rehabilitation research community?
+Based on the scientific merit of the proposal and the viability of the plan, is it likely that successful completion of the pilot study will generate preliminary data necessary to position the applicant to submit a strong larger-scale proposal?

-- AR3T-Specific Criteria: The proposal must include both a regenerative medicine component as well as a mechanotransduction component.
+- AR3T- and NM4R-Specific Criteria: Is the project multidisciplinary?
+Does the proposal align with the Regenerative Rehabilitation theme and propose to utilize neuromodulatory techniques or technologies?
+The proposal must include both a regenerative medicine component as well as a neuromodulatory